 Is TikTok getting banned?
 The Trump administration deadline has passed, and TikTok is suing.
 Here’s the latest on what we know about TikTok’s fate.

-On August 6th, Donald Trump published two executive orders banning transactions within TikTok and WeChat.
+On August 6th of this year, Donald Trump published two executive orders banning transactions within TikTok and WeChat.
 Both apps are owned by Chinese companies, ByteDance and Tencent, respectively.
 TikTok’s short-form video format is exploding in growth, while WeChat is used to communicate with mainland China.

 The two orders declared that TikTok and WeChat would be blocked from US app stores on September 20th.
 The orders cited ‘national security concerns’ as the reason.
 Earlier, on August 14th, Trump clarified that TikTok was facing a total ban if it did not sell itself to a US company by November 14th.